Elements-SRL/cl384-python/README.md

 Run the script : ```python .\your_script.py```

 To test that the installation has been successful, just run ```python example.py``` from within the directory and with the venv already active.
-Please remember to change the fw path to the path in wich you previously unzipped it and install (using pip) both numpy and matplotlib (which are used in the example).